Top-NotchOutdoorSearch

 Top-Notch Outdoor is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.Learn more.

-The FlexSolar 100W Portable Solar Panel is our best lightweight and budget pick, and it scored 86 out of 100 in our testing.
+The FlexSolar 100W Portable Solar Panel is our best lightweight and budget pick, and we rate it 86 out of 100.

 Now: